pbdevpros/ros-home-service-bot/README.md

 Open Constraints View
 Open Graph View

+A link to a Google Drive folder, with the database generated from mapping the environment, in the GitHub description.

 ### Using Generated Database
 By default, the database is deleted upon launching ROS again.
 In order to use the previous ```rtabmap.db```, a different launch file needs to be used, when launching RTAB Map package.